-No vodka?
-No problem.
-Make penne alla rum - the tasty alternative to the classic penne alla vodka recipe using rum, tomatoes, basil, and cream.
-No one will know the difference!
+What can you substitute for vodka in penne alla vodka?
+Try white rum!
+Penne alla rum is the tasty alternative to the classic penne alla vodka recipe using rum, tomatoes, basil, and cream.

 I couldn't help but think of my grandfather when I went to make penne alla vodka, realized we were out of vodka, and decided to swap it for white rum.

 My grandfather did not believe in breaking tradition.
+He would never use rum in place of vodka.
 Not to mention, his mother was from Italy, and to him, a homemade tomato sauce must simmer on the stove for hours.
 He said that was the only way you do it.
 Basically, he would hate everything about this sauce.
 But hey, you have to break from tradition once in a while.

-Now that I think of it, I seem to like non-traditional pasta dishes, like my Pumpkin Pasta with Sage and Sausage and Green Pea Pasta with Mint.
-Oh, well.
+Now that I think of it, I seem to like non-traditional pasta dishes, like my Pumpkin Pasta with Sage and Sausage and Green Pea Pasta with Mint or Creamy Corn Pasta.
+But, hey.
 They all taste good and that's all that matters, right?

 The origins of the original dish, penne alla vodka, are up for debate.
 It may have come from a restaurant in Bologna, Italy.
 Or perhaps Moscow.
 Maybe even here in America.
 Is it an authentic Italian dish?
 Unclear.
 It's not all that unlike other Italian dishes.
 Wherever it came from it gained popularity in the 1980s.
 Read more about its mysterious origins.

 The question is: does vodka sauce really need vodka?
 No, it doesn't.
 Whether you use vodka or rum in the sauce, the purpose is the same.
 The alcohol enhances and melds the other flavors of the sauce.
 The alcohol shouldn't stand out on its own.
 If you’ve only ever had vodka sauce, who knows, maybe you’ll be surprised by this recipe.
 Honestly, I was too.
-I've made it with rum several times and it's tasted great every time!
+I've made it with rum several times now and it tastes great every time!

-According to other sources, you could sub some water and lemon juice in place of the vodka, though personally, I think that would just water down the overall flavor of the sauce.
+According to other sources, you could sub some water and lemon juice in place of the vodka, though personally, I think that would just water down the overall flavor.